 So, you ask, how is this relevant in a "trust" article.
 I'll tell you: the way we have trust is an incorrect use of the word: we have no idea what trust is, because it hasn't been distinguished, and the media, parents, school, society is using it for everything and their opposite.

-Obviously you should not call that "trust" because it isn’t.
+Obviously you should not call that "trust" because it wasn't.

 I assert that it isn't.
-God is a belief, something that cannot be proven and cannot be disproved.
-If you believe that there is god, then no amount of proof to the contrary will convince you: you'll be like me about violence: you are certain, in spite of overwhelming proof that you are mistaken.
-Doubt is the shadow side of belief, and they always come in pairs.
+God is a belief, something that cannot be proven and cannot be disproven.
+If you believe that there is god, then no amount of proof to the contrary will convince you: you'll be like me about violence: you are certain, in spite of overwhelming proof that you are right.
+Doubt is the shadow side of belief, and doubt and belief always come in pairs.
 Doubt is never associated with trust.

 So, if trust is not the same as belief, then what is it?

 When you do a business transaction, you do it on the basis of trust.
-You hand over your money, and expect what you paid for to be delivered, in good condition.
+You hand over your money, and expect that what you paid for will be delivered, in good condition.
 If it isn't, you have means to get your money back: annul the deal, and you are good to go.
-You have an agreement that includes what the procedure is if the product you bought is disappointing, or isn't delivered you get your money back, or you can exchange it to something else.
+You have an agreement that includes what the procedure is: if the product you bought is disappointing, or isn't delivered you get your money back, or you can exchange it to something else.
 Or the agreement, in my own business is: you can only cancel something and get your money back, if you could not have used the product at all.

-You feel betrayed, you feel used, you feel not taken care of.

 You never consider that the fault lies with you: you went into a relationship without an agreement... assuming what they were going to do.
 Same as with "god"... "god" is good, blah blah blah...
 Same in business...
 Same with doctors... a horrible life ensues.

 Another way to define trust is "calculated risk."
 And also "managed risk."
 Both are open-eye phenomena.